dajingster/elo/README.md

 ### Description

-For every player in the system, the two basic statistics are their lo (rating) and their consistency. elo follows the traditional system and is a measurement of a player's skill.
-The higher the elo the better they are.
+For every player in the system, the two basic statistics are their lo (rating) and their consistency.
+Elo follows the traditional system and is a measurement of a player's skill.
+The higher the Elo the better they are.
 For a more in-depth description, visit the [Wikipedia page](https://en.wikipedia.org/wiki/Elo_rating_system).
-The one place where the algorithms used differ from traditional elo systems is in provisional elo, the elo when a player has just been entered into the system and has played only a few games.
-Traditional systems treat allow provisional elos to fluctuate more, whereas my implemention removes this complexity.
+The one place where the algorithms used differ from traditional Elo systems is in provisional Elo, the Elo when a player has just been entered into the system and has played only a few games.
+Traditional systems treat allow provisional Elos to fluctuate more, whereas my implemention removes this complexity.

-A player's "consistency" is also measured, a metric that is not present in elo.
-Consistency is a measurement of how much a player's results deviate from their elo's prediction.
+A player's "consistency" is also measured, a metric that is not present in Elo.
+Consistency is a measurement of how much a player's results deviate from their Elo's prediction.
 It ranges from 0 to 1 and is calculated by subtracting the average of the difference between a player's actual performance and their expected performance over the previous 5 games from 1.
-If a player always performs precisely at what their elo indicates, they have a consistency close to 1, and if a player always performs either much better or worse, they have a consistency closer to 0.
+If a player always performs precisely at what their Elo indicates, they have a consistency close to 1, and if a player always performs either much better or worse, they have a consistency closer to 0.

 ### Usage